Location

 The board believes that a culture that is based on the core values is a competitive advantage and consistent with fulfillment of the Company’s mission and execution of its strategy.

-The Board comprises two executive Directors, two Non- Executive Directors and two independent Non-Executive Directors nominated by the majority shareholders of the Company.
+The Board comprises two executive Directors, one Non- Executive Directors and two independent Non-Executive Directors nominated by the majority shareholders of the Company.
 The Board generally meets a minimum five times a year and receives a Board pack comprising a report from senior management together with any other material deemed necessary for the Board to discharge its duties.
 It is the Board’s responsibility for formulating, reviewing and approving SimiGon’s strategy, budgets, major items of expenditure and acquisitions.

 The Board is responsible for the system of internal control and for reviewing its effectiveness.
 Such systems are designed to manage rather than eliminate risks and can provide only reasonable and not absolute assurance against material misstatement or loss.
 Each year, on behalf of the Board, the audit committee reviews the effectiveness of these systems.
 This is achieved primarily by considering risks potentially affecting the Company and from discussions with the external auditors.
 Each year, the Company is subject to internal audit, the results of which are presented to the audit committee.